UCSF Health Stanyan Hospital

-UCSF Health St. Mary's Hospital, formerly known as St. Mary's Medical Center (SMMC), is a hospital in San Francisco, California, United States.
+UCSF Health Stanyan Hospital, formerly known as St. Mary's Medical Center (SMMC), is a hospital in San Francisco, California, United States.
 It is operated by University of California, San Francisco.

-In July 2023, the University of California, San Francisco Medical Center announced its intention to acquire both St. Mary's Medical Center and Saint Francis Memorial Hospital from Dignity Health.
-It will cease being a Catholic hospital once the acquisition in completed in Spring 2024.
+In July 2023, the University of California, San Francisco Medical Center, announced its intention to acquire both St. Mary's Medical Center and Saint Francis Memorial Hospital from Dignity Health.
+It ceased being a Catholic hospital after the acquisition was completed in Spring 2024.

 History

-UCSF Health St. Mary's Hospital is the oldest continuously operating hospital in San Francisco.
+UCSF Health Stanyan Hospital is the oldest continuously operating hospital in San Francisco.
 St. Mary's Hospital was opened on July 27, 1857, by the Sisters of Mercy.
 Prior to this, the sisters had operated the first County hospital in San Francisco, the Stockton Street Hospital.
 Only after the County refused to reimburse the sisters for their service were they forced to open SMMC.

 St. Mary's sister hospital is Saint Francis Memorial Hospital, also in San Francisco, it is located between the Nob Hill and Tenderloin districts and is the only hospital in the downtown area.

 In 1831, Irish heiress Catherine McAuley used her fortune to establish the Sisters of Mercy at the Convent of Mercy in Dublin, Ireland.
 A teaching-nursing-social services congregation that has become the second largest order of religious women in the world, the Sisters of Mercy sponsor and co-sponsor many organizations and ministries, including St. Mary's Medical Center and Dignity Health.
 Six Sisters from the order's Burlingame Region—which covers California, Phoenix, Arizona and Peru—continue to serve vital roles at St. Mary's today.

 In 1854, Rev. Hugh Gallagher, at the request of San Francisco's first Archbishop Joseph Alemany, solicited the Sisters for service in San Francisco.
 Almost all of the 29 Sisters volunteered.
 Eight Sisters were chosen to make the journey, headed by 25-year-old Sister Mary Baptist Russell (née Katherine Russell), who had joined the order at the age of 19 and nursed victims through Ireland's horrible cholera epidemic of 1849—an experience that later would prove valuable in San Francisco.

 The Sisters faced a harrowing, three-month journey.
 Mother Russell booked passage on the Arctic, scheduled to leave Dublin on September 13.
 In a twist of fate, the ship was overbooked, so the Sisters sailed from Liverpool on the Canada a few days later.
 The Arctic collided with another vessel in a dense fog, and everyone on board died.
 After crossing the Atlantic, the Sisters faced an exhausting crossing of the Isthmus of Nicaragua by river boat and mule train before boarding the Pacific steamer, Cortes, for the last leg of their journey, sharing the voyage with a motley crowd of gold prospectors.
 The valiant Irish nuns disembarked to a chilly gray dawn in San Francisco on Friday, December 8, 1854.